tldr-pages/tldr/pages/common/nano.md

 # nano

-> Simple, easy to use editor.
+> Simple, easy to use command-line text editor.
 An enhanced, free Pico clone.
 > More information: <https://nano-editor.org>.

 - Start nano in terminal with a specified filename: